Connect with others who understand.

 Some people with leukemia participate in clinical trials.
 Clinical trials contribute to cancer research and may provide access to new treatments for leukemia not yet available to everyone.
 It is important to know that participants in clinical trials are protected by the process of informed consent, which ensures that all potential risks and benefits are transparent before you decide to join a trial.
 Participants in clinical trials can withdraw at any time.

 Some chronic forms of leukemia, including many cases of CLL/SLL, may not require treatment right away.
-Instead, doctors may recommend a “watch and wait” approach, also known as watchful waiting.
+Instead, doctors may recommend a “watch-and-wait” approach, also known as watchful waiting.
 During watch and wait (also called watchful waiting), you will be closely monitored by your doctor with regular appointments and blood tests.
-Watchful waiting may last for years until there are signs or symptoms that indicate cancer is beginning to grow more rapidly.
+Watchful waiting may last for years until some signs or symptoms indicate cancer is beginning to grow more rapidly.

 Can Leukemia Be Cured?

-More effective treatments for leukemia have increased survival rates and rates of cure and remission over the past 10 years.
+More effective treatments for leukemia have increased survival rates and rates of remission over the past 10 years.
 Whether a case of leukemia is curable or not depends on many factors.
-In some cases, chemotherapy (and sometimes radiation) followed by stem cell transplantation can provide a cure.
+Your health care team can best advise you on the most effective treatment to try to achieve long-term remission.

 References